 Her poetry has been featured on banners in downtown Houston since 2015.

 In August 2012, she was the featured poet for the first annual Emerald Isle Writing Conference in Kodiak, Alaska.
 She has been selected as a juried poet for the Houston Poetry Fest in 2014, 2016, and 2018, as well as being featured in several Houston area readings.

-Together with sculptor Tara Conley, she created a collaborative art installation, My Life as a Doll, which was exhibited at Diverseworks Artspace in Houston in 2011.
+Her artwork includes a collaborative art installation, My Life as a Doll, which was exhibited at Diverseworks Artspace in Houston in 2011.